sadanandpai/javascript-code-challenges/challenges/async-concepts.md

 <br />

-#### Q13
-### Write a generator function which uses another generator function internally to fetch the values.
+### Q. Write a generator function which uses another generator function internally to fetch the values.
 Use for..of loop to consume the values

 - Generator with the generator can be used to fetch the values using `yield*`
 - The code consuming the parent generator need to be aware of it and can be used directly